bxxf/supertools/README.md

     return db.users.search(params);
   },
 });
+// Note: Tool names are converted to snake_case in sandbox code
+// e.g., 'searchUsers' becomes 'search_users' when called

 // Local tools run entirely in the sandbox (no network round-trip)
 // Use for pure computation when all data is already available